John Crabbe (died 1352): Early career

 By this time Crabbe was apparently established in Aberdeen, where he may have had relatives.
-In Aberdeen Crab disputed rights to land in Cults, Cromar.
-Over the centuries, the name Crab became Craib.
+There he disputed rights to land in Cults, Cromar.
+Over the centuries, the name Crabbe became Craib.
 Craibs were farming on Strathmore, Cromar from the 1700s.
 According to Lucas, Flemish merchants were welcome in Scotland because of the enmity between that country and England.
 From there they preyed on English merchant ships, sending the plundered goods to ports in Flanders for sale.
 In 1311 Crabbe seized two merchant ships from Newcastle-on-Tyne bound for Flanders with a cargo of eighty-nine sacks of wool.
 Friends of Crabbe in Aberdeen took the wool to Flanders where it was sold.
 The merchants complained to Edward II, who wrote to Count Robert requesting restitution.

 For the next several years, nothing is known of Crabbe's activities.
 However, in 1316 Flanders was ravaged by famine, and Count Robert allowed Crabbe to return, and appointed him admiral of a fleet of ships with orders to acquire food to alleviate the famine.
 Crabbe duly seized two ships owned by merchants of Great Yarmouth.
 In December of that year Crabbe seized another ship, La Bona Navis de la Strode, off the Isle of Thanet.
 The Bona Navis was carrying a valuable cargo of wine intended for the English market, and the king made a series of representations concerning Crabbe's plunder of it to Count Robert during the ensuing five years.
 Count Robert, however, in a letter of 14 November 1317, disavowed knowledge of Crabbe's whereabouts, claiming that he had been banished for murder, but that he would be punished on the wheel if found.

 Crabbe was now notorious, and his deeds were mentioned by the chronicler Lodewijk van Velthem of Antwerp.
-He returned to Scotland, eventually settling in Berwick, where he became a burgess, and continuing his attacks on English ships.
-In 1318–19 when the English attempted to capture Berwick, Crabbe played an important role in the defence of the town, recorded in verse by John Barbour, author of The Bruce:
+He returned to Scotland, eventually settling in Berwick, where he became a burgess, and continued his attacks on English ships.
+In 1318–1319, when the English attempted to capture Berwick, Crabbe played an important role in the defence of the town, recorded in verse by John Barbour, author of The Bruce: